Guess What (song): Release and chart performance

 "Guess What" was first released in the United States, where a promo-only 12-inch single was issued to radio airplay in May 2002.
 Officially released to retailers by August and radio in October 2002, the song debuted on the US Hot R&B/Hip-Hop Airplay chart.
 It spent 28 weeks on the chart, peaking at number twenty-nine.
 It initially entered the Bubbling Under Hot 100 at number nineteen on the chart, where it moved up to number four a few weeks later.
 "Guess What" fared better on some of Billboard's other charts, including number twenty-nine on the Hot R&B/Hip-Hop Songs chart and number one for four non-consecutive weeks on the Adult R&B Songs chart.

 Other usages

-The song was featured on Totally R&B, an 2003 album from the Totally Hits compilation album series that features popular R&B songs from various artists.
+The song was featured on Totally R&B, a 2003 album from the Totally Hits compilation album series that features popular R&B songs from various artists.
 "Guess What" was also included on Johnson's greatest hits album The Best of Syleena Johnson (2008).